-The Last Column remains protected in its climate controlled enclosure as shown in this photograph taken in June 2010.
-The exposed slurry wall can be seen on the left.
+The Last Column remains protected in its climate controlled enclosure as shown in the photograph below, taken in December 2010.
+The exposed slurry wall can be seen in the background.

 6. TREATMENT OF ARCHEOLOGICAL RESOURCES

 Davis Brody Bond prepared historic preservation drawings dated February 13, 2006 which were provided to SHPO: (1) Protection Drawing North Tower, (2) Protection Drawing South Tower, and (3) Protection Drawing Buttress Slab.